NiklasEi/www-nikl-me/projects/hygames.md

 ---
-tags:
-- Hytale
-title: Hygames
+title: "Hygames"
-summary: Creating content for Hytale
 www: https://www.hygames.dev
 date: 2021-05-03
 hide: true
 discord: http://discord.hygames.dev
+tags:
+- Hytale
 ---
 Hygames is a project by a group of people who want to create plugins/mods for the upcoming game [Hytale](https://hytale.com/){:target="_blank"}.
 At the moment the project consists of a [GitHub organisation](https://github.com/hygames){:target="_blank"}, [a website](https://www.hygames.dev){:target="_blank"}, and has a [Discord server](http://discord.hygames.dev){:target="_blank"}.